ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 - That's even better, isn't it ?
 - Zzzz
 - Or not, my bug was (partially :( )) fixed and closed already.
-- and i found another problem (pretty much the same bug actually) when calling sudoedit -h
+- and I found another problem (pretty much the same bug actually) when calling sudoedit -h
-- I think i understand why there is no sudoedit on mac. it shouldn't exist in the first place, imho.
+- I think I understand why there is no sudoedit on mac. it shouldn't exist in the first place, imho.
-- When you read this diary you cleary see that i wrote stuff that were clearly incorrect. i'm not removing it. it accurately describe my thought process and i'm not always right on first try.
+- When you read this diary you clearly see that I wrote stuff that were clearly incorrect.
+I'm not removing it. it accurately describe my thought process and I'm not always right on first try.
 - Zzz ?

 ---